SQL Window Functions

 3.3.
 NTILE

-NTILE() function help us identify what quartile, quintile, percentile or other subdivisions a given row falls into.
+NTILE() function helps us identify what quartile, quintile, percentile or other subdivisions a given row falls into.

 • It takes one argument: Number of tiles/bins/buckets